Volunteer

 Please share this information with friends and then bring them along to help!
 The more volunteers we have, the more we save on trail construction, meaning we can build more miles of trail.

-If you plan to volunteer please contact John Harch via mtshastatrail@gmail.com so that you will be included on his emails updating you as to location and other details.
-Also feel free to contact him with any questions.
+Remember, if you’d like to volunteer or learn more about it, please contact John Harch via mtshastatrail@gmail.com so that you will be included on his emails updating you as to location and other details.
+And please do feel free to contact John with any questions.

-Becky Cooper and the USFS graciously offered to provide a chainsaw certification course for our trail workers, which will allow us to do chainsaw work on USFS property.
-It was for recertification as well as new certifications.
-We were maxed out on attendees: thanks and we look forward to your help sawing our way to new and improved trails.
+Becky Cooper and the USFS graciously provide a chainsaw certification courses for our trail workers, which allows us to do chainsaw work on USFS property.
+These are recertification as well as new certifications.
+These courses typically fill up, so keep an eye on your inbox for information about upcoming classes, which usually take place late spring/early summer.

 Davis Bowden drops a tree under supervision during the last chainsaw certification course.